shymega/PwrCtrl/README.md

 <!--
-SPDX-FileCopyrightText: 2023 The WinLinTDPControl Developers
+SPDX-FileCopyrightText: 2023 The PwrCtrl Developers

 SPDX-License-Identifier: Apache-2.0
 -->

-# WinLinTDPControl
+# PwrCtrl

 Windows/Linux kernel driver and tooling for controlling TDP on handhelds.